itsasarya/webdevnotebook/_go/variables.md

 # `const` Keyword

-- Used to defined constants.
+- Is used to define constants.
-- Must be assinged value at the time of declaration.
+- Must be assigned value at the time of declaration.
-- Can't use `Shortand syntax :=`
+- Can't use `Shorthand syntax :=`

 ```go